 Do you still remember the glory days of FarmVille on Facebook?
 Well, raising Pink Cows and visiting your neighbors’ farms had its own charm, right?

-Well, you can re-live some of that pleasant experience in Farm Together, a family friendly game that you can play with your kids too (my son loves it!).
-Yes, this means that multiplayers is allowed in the game!
+You can re-live some of that pleasant experience in Farm Together 2, a family friendly game that you can play with your kids (my son loves it!).

-There isn’t really much of a challenge in the game: you just plant crops, grow them, unlock new ones and new areas for you to farm on… and keep going.
+And yes, this means multiplayer is allowed in the game.
+There isn’t really much of a challenge, but it is perfect fun: you just plant crops, grow them, unlock new ones, and open new areas to farm on.

-This is definitely one of those games that grows on you the more you play it – and it IS more charming than it might sound at first.
+This is definitely one of those games that grows on you the more you play it – and it IS more charming than it might sound at first, with the sequel definitely offering a lot more than the original.

 Unpacking